 Raven is the author and poet of more than 20 traditionally published children's books.
 Her books have received several awards including Creative Child magazine's Best Book of the Year, The Royal Dragonfly, The Big Book award, NABE's Pinnacle for Best in Children's Poetry, The Wishing Shelf, The Moonbeam Children's Book award, Mom's Choice, and won the Little Peeps Finalist.

 She writes poetry for a variety of magazines such as Highlights for Children, Highlights Hello, HighFive, Babybug, Ladybug, Spider, Cricket, Jack and Jill, Humpty Dumpty, Fun for Kidz, and The School Magazine.

 Raven’s work is included in anthologies, DVD’s and CD’s, educational material, and home schooling programs.
 She has received Merit awards for poetry from the SCBWI, and was voted Poetry Soup’s “Top hottest poet” after the release of her debut book.
-She writes a monthly column, The Book Bug, for Story Monsters Ink magazine, conversing with a variety of talented authors and illustrators.
+She writes a monthly column, The Book Bug, for Story Monsters Ink magazine, and manages the magazine's activity center, Kids Corner.
 Passionate about children’s literacy and poetry, she enjoys presenting children’s programs in libraries and classrooms.

 Raven is a member of the Society of Children's Book Writers and Illustrators (SCBWI), the International Literacy Association (ILA), and serves as Creative and Publishing Advisor with Red Clover Reader.

 She lives in New York’s Hudson Valley with her husband, kids, and Ragamuffin cat, Lilac.
 Raven enjoys time with her family, hiking, music, and reading.
 She's a huge fan of spring flowers, sunny beaches, and warm butterscotch chocolate chip cookies!